Election 2024: What do the markets say?

 The performance of different equity sectors can also offer insight into potential political outcomes, as investors position their portfolios for gains or losses ahead of anticipated policy changes that may affect an industry’s profitability.

-Knowing this, we created two equity baskets, each containing 12 sector and industry exchange-traded funds that we think could benefit from a Democratic or Republican win.
+Knowing this, we created two equity baskets, each containing 12 sector and industry exchange-traded funds that could benefit from a Democratic or Republican win.

-Investors should keep in mind, however, that while these indicators may offer insight into sentiment at a given point in time, they are not predictive of actual outcomes, nor should they be viewed as an endorsement of any political party.
+Importantly, investors should keep in mind that while these indicators may offer insight into sentiment at a given point in time, they are not predictive of actual outcomes, nor should they be viewed as an endorsement of any political party.

 Investing in an election year